 By Spring 2018, the parklet team decided on Joe’s Tavern as the summer-long partner due to their sustained interested in the project and the enthusiasm the business revealed as one of the 2017 partners.
 As the primary business partner associated with what would now be known as the Broad St. parklet, Joe’s is responsible for the costs of renting the parking space for the season, legal fees, extending their insurance, and any costs related to liquor license adaptations.
 Joe’s is also responsible for maintaining plants to fill the exterior planters and encouraged to supply any additional furniture or decorations appropriate to the space (tables, lighting, umbrellas etc.).

-As Spring design team wrapped up their semester, they passed their design and materials to a this summer’s Mountaintop team.
-Summer team members constructed the parklet based on the previous team’s design, making minor modifications to the color and exterior treatment of the parklet to stay on budget while still creating an attractive design.
+As the Spring design team wrapped up their semester, they passed their design and materials to a this summer’s Mountaintop team.
+Summer team members constructed the parklet based on the Spring team’s design, making minor modifications to the color and exterior treatment of the parklet to stay on budget while still creating an attractive design.
 The team finished construction in late June and worked with Joe’s, the City of Bethlehem, and Bethlehem Parking Authority to install the parklet in a metered parking space at 12 W Broad St, Bethlehem (directly in front of Joe’s Tavern).